abjava88/react-project/README.md

-# THIS IS THE BACKEND EXPRESS SERVER USED BY THE REACT FRONTEND APPLICATION.
+# BACKEND EXPRESS SERVER USED BY THE REACT FRONTEND APPLICATION.
-this is implemented as a backend server for the react application which explains the use of authentication and authorization in react.
+This is implemented as a backend server for the react application which explains the use of authentication and authorization in react.
 # INSTALLATION
 1- Install MongoDB server as a service and start it.